 Avoid copying content from other applications

-When you paste content directly from other applications like MS Word, MS Powerpoint, etc., unnecessary characters are added automatically.
+When you paste content directly from other applications, such as Microsoft Word or PowerPoint, unnecessary characters are automatically added.
 Instead of creating templates outside and copying them, you can build them directly in Vtiger CRM.

 Include text in your emails